 The following will give you an idea of how Australians have changed the world we live in:

-1843 – Grain stripper – John Ridley and John Bull of South Australia developed the world’s first grain stripper that cut the crop then removed and placed the grain into bins.
+1843 – Grain stripper – John Wrathall Bull invented and John Ridley manufactured in South Australia the world’s first mechanized grain stripper.
+It utilized a comb to lift the ears of the crop to where revolving beaters deposited the grain into a bin.

-1856 – Refrigerator – Using the principle of vapour compression, James Harrison produced the world’s first practical ice making machine and refrigerator.
+1856 – Refrigerator – Using the principle of vapor compression, James Harrison produced the world’s first practical ice making machine and refrigerator.

 1874 – Underwater torpedo – Invented by Louis Brennan, the torpedo had two propellers, rotated by wires which were attached to winding engines on the shore station.
 By varying the speed at which the two wires were extracted, the torpedo could be steered to the left or right by an operator on the shore.